marcbrittain/Deep-Reinforcement-Learning/README.md

 * (09/01/2018) added DQN for breakout

 If you have any questions or comments, don't hesitate to send me an email!
+I am looking for ways to make this code even more computationally efficient.
 Contact info can be found [here](https://marcbrittain.github.io)